philliphelms/cyclopeps/README.md

 ## To Do List
 * Function to increase bond dimension of PEPS
+* Profile CTF Calculations to see how they scale with number of processors

 ## Known Bugs
 * TEBD converges to nearly the correct energies for ITF model

+### CTF Problems/Questions
+* Cannot use -1 as and index
+* 1D CTF arrays do not have the attribute __len__